SAP-samples/ui5-exercises-codejam/chapters/chapter09/readme.md

 To be able to complete this chapter you need to fulfill ***all*** of the following requirements:
 - You need to have an account on the SAP Business Technology platform (SAP BTP) with the Cloud Foundry Environment enabled.
 Learn more about how to get an account [here](https://developers.sap.com/group.btp-setup.html).
 You also need at least 2 units of Cloud Foundry Runtime assigned to your subaccount and available to consume.
 - You need to have the [Cloud Foundry Command Line Interface](https://docs.cloudfoundry.org/cf-cli/) installed in your development environment.
-Ff you work in the SAP Business Application Studio or in a devcontainer using the [provided configuration](/.devcontainer) this is already taken care of.
+If you work in the SAP Business Application Studio or in a devcontainer using the [provided configuration](/.devcontainer) this is already taken care of.
 You can verify your installation by running `cf -v`.

 ## Deploying Our App